ShivaniVishvkarma/Redrob/README.md

 | 4 | Sneha Patel | 66.2 | Maybe |
 | 5 | Arjun Mehta | 61.8 | Maybe |

-## Built for the Redrob Challenge

-This solution was built for the Redrob AI Hiring Challenge.
-The goal: make hiring smarter by ranking candidates the way a great recruiter would — understanding context, trajectory, and genuine fit rather than keyword overlap.